 Appearing in all five matches in the 2010 World Rugby Junior World Championship pointed the way ahead for George Kruis, one of the brightest young forward prospects in England, to become a member of the squad for the 2014 QBE Internationals and win his first four caps off the bench.
 His first start was against Wales in February 2015 when he formed a highly successful second-row partnership with David Attwood in the 21-16 win at Cardiff.
-George’s RWC debut was off the bench against Australia eight months later and scored his maiden Test try against Scotland in last year’s opening RBS 6 Nations Championship match against Scotland.
+George’s RWC debut was off the bench against Australia eight months later and scored his maiden Test try against Scotland in the opening match in the 2016 RBS 6 Nations Championship.

 A versatile forward, George was born in Guildford and played twice during England’s U20 RBS 6 Nations campaign in 2010, coming off the bench against Italy and Ireland to underline his excellent form for Saracens in the A League.
 He was the side’s player of the season for 2009-10.